 We can also find support inside of ourselves.
 You are-or can become-the expert on what works for you.
 Reflect on successful changes (or accomplishments) you made in the past.
 Identifying the elements that contributed to your success can help you in the future.

 Identifying Support Activity

-What concerns you about finding social support for charge use? nanges in your alcohol and 7 Which strategy will be most helpful for you and why?
-(0):
+What concerns you about finding social support for changes in your use?

+Which strategy will be most helpful for you and why?